- Vision Screening Home

 - Prior to the screening date, send out an informational letter with the details of the screening event including date, time, location, and what to expect; include a copy of the parent version of the Child Vision History Questionnaire for parent/caregiver to fill out and return to school.

-- If after the second screening a child continues to be unable to meet passing criteria, parent/caregiver will be notified with a referral and strongly encouraged to have their child seen by an eye professional for further evaluation.
+- If a child continues to be unable to meet passing criteria after the second screening, a parent/caregiver will be notified with a referral and strongly encouraged to have their child seen by an eye professional for further evaluation.

-- Any parent/caregiver who does not want their child screened should be advised as to the importance of the screening but when desired, the procedure they should follow so that their child will be excluded from the screening.
+- Inform parent/caregiver about the importance of screening.
+If they do not want their child screened, provide them with the procedure they should follow so that their child will be excluded from the screening.